positlabs/spark-bokeh/README.md

 ## Bokeh Particle Emitters in Spark AR

-Learn how to make a vignette and make it follow a face with the `FaceTracking` module!
+Learn how to make a bokeh particle system and some color stuff!

 [Tutorial on YouTube](https://www.youtube.com/watch?v=XTqMshFg6Rg)